 Click on any of the layers to find more detailed information.

-We think you are the expert and we want you to succeed, and we want to develop ShipAtlas by Maritime Optima based on user feedback and your feedback is highly welcomed.
+We are dedicated to developing ShipAtlas based on user feedback, so your feedback is highly welcomed.

 If you have ideas or wishes, want to propose improvements, or find bugs, please send us a chat so we can discuss.